Treblesteph/swc_concept_graph/design.md

       * [getting-doi][]
     * Include a README file explaining its scope (and giving a working contact address)
       * [boilerplate][]
-05. How can I make it easy for people to understand my software?
     * Begin every program with an explanatory comment that includes an example of use
       * [programming-style][]
     * Give values, functions, and classes meaningful names